Home » Garden » The Best Fall Foliage Plants

 Oakleaf Hydrangea

-This deciduous shrub’s foliage adds depth and warmth to the autumn landscape.
-Additionally, some cultivars of Oakleaf Hydrangea produce cone-shaped flower clusters that age to pink or maroon, extending the plant’s visual appeal.
+Oakleaf Hydrangea is a beloved shrub known for its large, oak-shaped leaves that turn rich shades of burgundy, red, and purple in autumn.
+This deciduous beauty adds depth and warmth to the fall landscape.
+Some cultivars even produce cone-shaped flower clusters that age to pink or maroon, extending the plant’s visual interest.

 I grew one for well over 10 years in my former garden and it was one of the easiest fuss-free plants to grow.
 The foliage was gorgeous every single fall and I loved to incorporate it on my Thanksgiving table.